Policy Context

 The Netherlands’ policy focus on climate adaptation and agriculture is reflected in funding trends.

 Netherlands’ bilateral ODA to climate adaptation increased by 15% between 2017 and 2021.
-The increase in funding was driven by increases in both significant and principal funding, with a peak in funding in 2020.
-The increase until 2020 was reflected in multiple sectors, including WASH, government and civil society, and environmental protection.
-In 2021 the funding level dropped to below 2019 and 2020 levels.
-This can be attributed to a slash in funding in certain sectors and regions, notably the agriculture as well as government and civil society sectors.
+The increase in funding was driven by increases in both significant and principal funding.
+The increase was reflected in multiple sectors, including WASH, government and civil society, and environmental protection.
+In 2021 the funding level dropped to below 2019 and 2020 levels, due funding cuts in certain sectors and regions, notably agriculture, and government and civil society.

 In 2021, agriculture received the largest share of Dutch climate adaptation funding, representing 27% of the total funding.
-WASH received the 2nd-largest share in 2021; however, a significantly smaller amount of principal funding compared to other priority sectors.
+WASH received the 2nd-largest share in 2021, though with a significantly smaller amount of principal funding compared to other priority sectors.
 The government and civil society sector was the sector that received the largest slice of adaptation funding in 2021, but funding to the sector had been cut by more than 60% compared to 2020.

 Multilateral Spending and Commitments